-If the past two years have taught us anything, it’s that we can be productive at home.
-Since we now work from home, it seems fitting to work out from home as well.
+If quarantining during the pandemic taught us anything, it’s that we can be productive at home.
+Since we now work from home, it seems fitting we work out from home as well.
 A wide assortment of at-home cardio machines are available for home use.
 Adherence is key to any health and fitness goal, so it really depends on what you enjoy doing the most.

 Since we all ride bikes as kids, exercise bikes have always been a popular choice.
 Not all bikes are created equal, so choosing the right one depends on your fitness goals.
 Some people like slow and steady while others prefer High-Intensity Interval Training (HIIT).

-This guide will help you understand the different exercise bikes on the market today.
-This should help you decide which one is right for you.
+This guide will help you understand the different exercise bikes on the market today and help you decide which one is right for you.

 Why choose an exercise bike